Medical Facts and Research

 The salt mines in Poland were the origins for halotherapy.
 It has been observed hundreds of years ago that salt miners seemed to thrive in a good health quite opposite to coal miners.
 They rarely had any respiratory problems and their skin had great appearance.
 For centuries, monks used naturally-occurring salt caverns to treat respiratory ailments.
 Several decades of research led to recreate salt caverns, with one huge improvement over nature: in the halotherapy room, the disbursed salt particles in the air, proper humidity and temperature created the quality environment with natural benefit.

 The salt chambers if properly constructed and equipped are completely bacteria and allergen free and rich in healthy micro-elements such as sodium chloride and magnesium chloride and other micro elements necessary for healthy life.
-Such environment is brilliant for anybody suffering from asthma, lung inflammation, allergies or recurrent nose, sinus or throat conditions as well as preventative measure of maintaining good health.
+Such environment is beneficial for anyone suffering from asthma, lung inflammation, allergies or recurrent nose, sinus or throat conditions as well as preventative measure of maintaining good health.

 Skin conditions can also be improved with halotherapy (psoriasis, rashes, eczema, and acne).
 Table salt, sodium chloride, is dehydrating, but pure mineral salts have natural moisturizing properties and support the skin’s water balance and barrier function by attracting moisture to the skin.
 Minerals are necessary for cell function and detoxification, so mineral salts have strong rejuvenating properties.
 It is now accepted that salt possess anti- bacterial anti-inflammatory properties and may be used for several ailments such as various respiratory problems skin irritation and even to combat mental lethargy.